YasminAwad/Text2BPMN/README.md

 ### Experiment 1 — Baseline Direct XML Generation

 **Approach**:
-* Prompt LLM directly with BPMN general rules + process description to generate a BPMN XML file.
+* Prompt LLM directly with BPMN general rules + process description to generate a BPMN XML file
 * Added XML validation of the output in order to obtain BPMN

 **Results**: